Yug2op/Image-Search-Engine/README.md

 - Search for images by keyword
 - Display high-quality images from Unsplash
 - User-friendly and responsive interface
+- Download button to use it locally

 ## Technologies Used
 - HTML
 - CSS
-- JavaScript (or React, if applicable)
+- JavaScript
 - Unsplash API